-If this is your first time installing the router, launch your web browser (e.g., Internet Explorer), and you will automatically be directed to the Wizard Setup Screen.
+If this is your first time installing the router, launch your web browser (e.g., Internet Explorer), and you will automatically be directed to the Setup Wizard screen.

-If you have already configured your settings and you would like to access the configuration utility, please refer to page 26.
+If you have already configured your settings, or if you are asked to login, and you would like to access the Configuration Utility, refer to page 22.